WannesFransen1994/elixir-distributed/README.md

 ## Roadmap / missing topics

-TODO: Short paragraph to explain how people can add a topic.

 - [ ] Kafka
 - [ ] Kubernetes
 - [ ] Node takeover / failover?